bytecodealliance/governance/SIGs/README.md

 * SIG Embedded (Chris Woods, Chair)

 Each SIG is described in more detail in subfolders in this repository

+## Past SIGs
+The [archived folder](https://github.com/bytecodealliance/governance/tree/main/SIGs/archived) here contains materials for Special Interest Groups that have completed their work or otherwise concluded operations:
+* SIG Registries, which was rechartered as SIG Packaging

 # Learn More